neondatabase/website/content/docs/introduction/billing.md

 ### Written data

-The _Written data_ metric measures the amount of data changes written from storage.
+The _Written data_ metric measures the amount of data changes written from compute to storage.
 Neon processes this data in a reliable way to ensure durability of your data.

 The cost calculation for _Written data_ is as follows: